matthewjenifer/customchordgenerator_v1/README.md

 Open an issue or PR on GitHub if you find bugs, want to request features, or contribute improvements.

 ---

 Made for musicians, producers, and anyone tired of building Maschine chord sets by hand.

+Made for musicians, producers, and anyone tired of building Maschine chord sets by hand.